ka1130/just-sudo-it/_posts/2017-03-30-canvas-introduction.md

 author_url : /author/kamila
 author_avatar: kamila
 show_avatar : true
-read_time : 45
+read_time : 30
 feature_image: feature-canvas
 show_related_posts: true
 comments: true
 square_related: recommend-canvas
 ---

 Two posts ago I promised to tell you something more about the HTML5 technology that I use to draw and animate Boids, that is the `<canvas>` element.
 As you have probably guessed, it is basically just an HTML tag - but its possibilities are truly impressive.
-With the use of the simple `<canvas>` element and JavaScript you can create advanced games, multimedia applications and charting.
+With the use of a simple `<canvas>` element and JavaScript you can create advanced games, multimedia applications, charting - and much more.
 This is because canvas is very fast and efficient so it can perform complicated calculations and animations.
-Since canvas is pixel-based API, you can go as far as manipulating pixels, creating for instance some impressive filters for your photos.
+Since canvas is a pixel-based API, you can go as far as manipulating pixels, creating for instance some impressive filters for your photos.
 The possibilities are endless!

 ## Overview

 The canvas API itself is not really complicated in terms of the amount of knowledge to grasp.
 All the methods and properties are nicely put together on the [w3schools reference](https://www.w3schools.com/tags/ref_canvas.asp).
 Yes, I am aware of the [controversy behind w3schools](https://www.impressivewebs.com/w3schools-ugly-bad-good/) and I admit it’s definitely not the ultimate choice for learning but when it comes to getting to know HTML5, especially if you’re fresh to some of its features, it’s a nice start.
 Having said that, you should definitely check out the [MDN documentation for canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) which provides you with in-depth information on all the API’s features.

-Basically, canvas API consists of a set of **functions** and **properties**. **Functions** can be divided as per their purpose like so:
+Basically, the canvas API consists of a set of **functions** and **properties**. **Functions** can be divided as per their purpose like so:
 + **line and shape** functions (for example: `arc`, `fill`, `rect`, `stroke` etc.)
 + **text** functions (`fillText`, `measureText`, `strokeText`)
 + **transform** functions (`save`, `restore`, `rotate`, `scale`, `transform`, `translate`)

 In addition to the functions, canvas API provides you with a set of **properties** that are basically designed to let you style the elements before they get drawn on canvas.
 Some of these properties are: `width`, `height`, `font`, `fillStyle`, `globalAlpha`, `globalCompositeOperations`.

 OK, let’s get down to actual coding so that you can check yourself how to make use of canvas.
 Once you get the knack of it, I promise, you’ll have fun!

 ## Basic usage